ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Injectors/create-injection-token.md

 #### `isRoot`

-By default, `createInjectionToken` creates a `providedIn: 'root'` token so we do not have to _provide_ it anywhere in order to use it.
+By default, `createInjectionToken` creates a `providedIn: 'root'` token so we do not have to _provide_ it anywhere to use it.
 To create a non-root token, pass in `isRoot: false`

 ```ts
 export const [injectCount, provideCount] = createInjectionToken(countFactory, {